EmanuelePiemontese/Tris-with-NumPy/README.md

 - **perfectStrategy**: plays optimally to guarantee at least a tie
 - **centerCornerEdgeStrategy**: prioritizes the center, followed by corners, and then edges for optimal placement

+## 📊 Strategy Analysis

+At the end of the project, an analysis was performed to evaluate the effectiveness of each strategy.
+The performance and outcomes of the different strategies were compared to understand which one offers the best results under various conditions.

 ## 📌 Requirements

 - Python 3.x